 (2) used subterfuge or other evasive means to obtain the license;

-(3) concealed a material fact in the application for a license or failed to disclose information required in §90.13 of this title (relating to Applicant Disclosure Requirements) that would have been the basis to deny the license under §90.17 of this title (relating to Criteria for Denying a License or Renewal); or
+(3) concealed a material fact in the application for a license or failed to disclose information required in §551.13 of this chapter (relating to Applicant Disclosure Requirements) that would have been the basis to deny the license under §551.17 of this chapter (relating to Criteria for Denying a License or Renewal of a License); or

 (4) received monetary or other remuneration from a person or agency that furnishes services or materials to the facility or individuals for a fee.

-(c) Revocation of a license may occur simultaneously with any other enforcement provision available to DHS.
+(c) Revocation of a license may occur simultaneously with any other enforcement provision available to HHSC .

-(d) The facility will be notified by certified mail of DHS's intent to revoke the license, including the facts or conduct alleged to warrant the revocation.
-The facility has an opportunity to show compliance with all requirements of law for the retention of the license as provided in §90.18 of this title (relating to Informal Reconsideration).
-If the facility requests an informal reconsideration, DHS will give the license holder a written affirmation or reversal of the proposed action.
+(d) The facility will be notified by certified mail of HHSC’s intent to revoke the license, including the facts or conduct alleged to warrant the revocation.
+The facility has an opportunity to show compliance with all requirements of law for the retention of the license as provided in §551.18 of this chapter (relating to Informal Reconsideration).
+If the facility requests an informal reconsideration, HHSC will give the license holder a written affirmation or reversal of the proposed action.

-(e) The facility will be notified by certified mail of DHS's intent to revoke the license, including the facts or conduct alleged to warrant the revocation.
-The facility has 15 days from receipt of the certified mail notice to request a hearing in accordance §§79.1601-79.1614 of this title (relating to Formal Hearings).
+(e) The facility will be notified by certified mail of HHSC’s intent to revoke the license, including the facts or conduct alleged to warrant the revocation.
+The facility has 15 days from receipt of the certified mail notice to request a hearing in accordance with 1 TAC §357.484 (relating to Request for a Hearing ).
 The revocation will take effect when the deadline for appeal of the revocation passes, unless the facility appeals the revocation.
 If the facility appeals the revocation, the status of the license holder is preserved until final disposition of the contested matter.
-Upon revocation, the license must be returned to DHS.
+Upon revocation, the license must be returned to HHSC .

 §551.234.
 Emergency License Suspension and Closing Order.

-(a) The Texas Department of Human Services (DHS) may suspend a facility's license or order an immediate closing of part of the facility if:
+(a) HHSC may suspend a facility's license or order an immediate closing of part of the facility if:

-(1) DHS finds that the facility is operating in violation of the licensure rules; and
+(1) HHSC finds that the facility is operating in violation of the licensure rules; and

 (2) the violation creates an immediate threat to the health and safety of a resident.

 (b) The order suspending a license or closing a part of a facility under this section is immediately effective on the date the license holder receives written notice or a later date specified in the order.
-Written notice includes notice by facsimile transmission.

 (c) The order suspending a license or ordering an immediate closing of a part of the facility is valid for ten days after the effective date of the order.

-(d) When an emergency suspension has been ordered and the conditions in the facility indicate that residents should be relocated, the following rules apply:
+(d) When an emergency suspension has been ordered and the conditions in the facility indicate that residents need to be relocated, a facility must ensure :

 (1) A resident's rights or freedom of choice in selecting treatment facilities will be respected.

-(2) If a facility or part thereof is closed:
+(2) If a facility or part thereof is closed, the following rules apply:

-(A) DHS will notify the Texas Department of Mental Health and Mental Retardation (TDMHMR), the local health department director, city or county health authority, and representatives of the appropriate state agencies of the closure;
+(A) HHSC will notify the local health department director, city or county health authority, and representatives of the appropriate state agencies of the closure;

-(B) the facility staff must notify each resident's guardian or responsible party and attending physician, advising them of the action in process;
+(B) facility staff must notify each resident's LAR and attending physician, advising them of the action in process;

-(C) the resident or the resident's guardian or responsible person will have an opportunity to designate a preference for a specific facility or for other arrangements;
+(C) the resident or the resident's LAR will have an opportunity to designate a preference for a specific facility or for other arrangements;